 The Comprehensive program combines the curricula of the Audio Engineering for the Music Industry and the Audio Engineering for Film and Television programs.
 It prepares students for careers as audio engineers in virtually any position in the music, motion picture, or television industries.
 Learn more.

 Applicants who have narrower career goals can take Component Programs separately or in combination in order to prepare for their own specific vocational objectives.
 All Component Programs include Personal and Career Skills training.
 If Component Programs are taken in combination, tuition may be adjusted so that you will pay just once for a curriculum that is shared by multiple programs.
 If you are considering taking multiple Component Programs, please contact the Director of Admissions for tuition information.

 Recording Engineering and Studio Techniques (5 Courses, 328 Hours)

 Recording Engineering and Studio Techniques provides training in the concepts and skills of professional multi-track studio recording and mixing.
-Using a carefully crafted curriculum of lecture and hands-on training, this program establishes a solid foundation by teaching the scientific principles and concepts associated with sound and audio recording, and then applying these principles with hands-on activities in world class professional recording studios.
+Using a carefully crafted curriculum of lectures and hands-on training, this program establishes a solid foundation by teaching the scientific principles and concepts associated with sound and audio recording and then applying these principles with hands-on activities in world-class professional recording studios.
 The result is a thoroughly trained and exceptionally competent recording engineer, qualified to work in any professional studio, and capable of performing at the highest standards of the recording industry.
 Learn more.

 Audio Production Techniques (4 Courses, 290 hours)